 Some additives, flavourings and ALL colourings are banned

-Q: Will an e-cig help me to stop smoking?
+Q: Will a vape help me to stop smoking?

-A: Maybe. e-cigs might be able to help you to stop smoking.
+A: Maybe. vapes might be able to help you to stop smoking.

 Q: Is e-cig vapour harmful to others?

-So far, there is no evidence that e-cigs can cause harm to other people around you.
+So far, there is not a lot of evidence that e-cigs can cause harm to other people around you.
 However, we can't guarantee it won't annoy them.
-Current evidence suggests that any risk of harm is extremely low, especially when compared with secondhand tobacco smoke.
+Current evidence suggests that any risk of harm is low, especially when compared with secondhand tobacco smoke.
 But, there still is a risk.
 It's best to puff on your vape outside, and treat it just like you would tobacco smoke.